 Religious Education for Preschool (3 and 4 years old) through students in the 5th grade meet every Sunday during the school year.
 There are two sessions in which students can be enrolled: 9:00 am—9:50 am or 11:15 am—12:15 pm.

 Middle School students meet on Wednesday evenings from 6:30 – 8:30.

 9th – 12th GRADE — HIGH SCHOOL NEWS

 High School students meet on Sunday evenings from 6:00 – 9:00.
 They meet EVERY Sunday, except Mother’s Day, Father’s Day, and Easter.

 Texts and Materials

 All texts and teaching materials used in our Religious Education and Faith Formation sessions are in conformity to the guidelines of the United States Conferences of Catholic Bishops (USCCB) and the Catechism of the Catholic Church.
 These texts have been reviewed by, and are on the Approved List of, the Office of Religious Education of the Archdiocese of Oklahoma City.

-Each Religion Education or Faith Formation session is led by a Catechist (teacher), and helped by a Classroom Aide.
+Each Faith Formation session is led by a Catechist (teacher), and helped by a Classroom Aide.
 Catechists and Classroom Aides are parishioner volunteers who have committed passing on the Catholic Faith in the classroom on a year-by-year basis.
 Catechists and Classroom Aides aged 18 years and above have undergone the Archdiocesan Safe Environment training, which includes an OSBI (Oklahoma State Bureau of Investigation) criminal background check.

 Catechists are also required to take part in annual Certification Classes provided by the Director of Religious Education using materials approved by the Archdiocese of Oklahoma City.